Cyril Suk

-Cyril Suk III (born 29 January 1967) is a former professional tennis player.
+Cyril Suk III (born 29 January 1967) is a Czech former professional tennis player.
 A doubles specialist, Suk won five Grand Slam titles, one men's doubles and four Grand Slam mixed doubles titles and 32 ATP Tour doubles titles during his career.

 Early life

 Suk was born in Prague, Czechoslovakia, a member of a prominent Czech tennis family.
-His mother, Věra Suková, was a women's singles finalist at Wimbledon in 1962.
-His father, Cyril Suk II, was President of the Czechoslovak Tennis Federation.
-His sister, Helena Suková, was an even more successful professional player on the women's tour who teamed-up with Suk to win three Grand Slam mixed doubles titles in the 1990s.
+His mother, Vera, was a women's singles finalist at Wimbledon in 1962.
+His father, Cyril, was President of the Czechoslovak Tennis Federation.
+His sister, Helena, was an even more successful professional player on the women's tour who teamed-up with Suk to win three Grand Slam mixed doubles titles in the 1990s.

 Juniors

-In 1985, Suk partnered fellow-Czech Petr Korda to win the boys' doubles title at the French Open.
+In 1985, Suk partnered with fellow Czech tennis player Petr Korda to win the boys' doubles title at the French Open.
 Suk and Korda were ranked the joint-World No. 1 junior doubles players that year.